 The Gutnick Center also houses an extensive Gift Shop and Museum Gift Shop where visitors may purchase mementos to remember their trip to historic Hebron.

-Hebron Tours cost $50 per person or $250 per each immediate family (this family discount is offered for parents visiting with three or more paying children).
+Hebron Tours cost $50 per person or $250 per each immediate family (parents and unmarried children).
+The family discount is offered for parents visiting with three or more paying children.

 This tour is provided by the Hebron Fund, which